Post

 Additional Prompt Design Techniques

-However, unlike when requesting work from humans, there are additional techniques that apply specifically to language models.
-While there are many useful resources on the web about this, here are some representative tips that can be universally useful:
+However, unlike when requesting tasks from humans, there are additional techniques that apply specifically to language models.
+There are many useful resources on the web about this, but here are a few representative tips that are universally useful.

 Prompt Chaining Technique

-When complex tasks need to be performed, there may be limitations in handling them with a single prompt.
-In this case, you can consider dividing the entire workflow into multiple steps from the beginning, presenting prompts specialized for each step, and passing responses from previous steps as input to the next step.
+For complex tasks, a single prompt may have its limits.
+In such cases, you can consider breaking down the entire workflow into multiple steps from the beginning, providing a specialized prompt for each step, and passing the response from the previous step as input to the next.
 This technique is called prompt chaining.

 Preventing Laziness (12024.10.31.
 Halloween Patch)

-However, starting around 6 PM Korean time on 12024.10.31., when I assigned translation work for newly written posts, an abnormal phenomenon persisted where it would only translate the first ‘TL;DR’ part of the post and then arbitrarily stop translation.
+However, starting around 6 PM KST on October 31, 12024, when I tasked it with translating a new post, an abnormal phenomenon occurred where it would only translate the initial ‘TL;DR’ section of the post and then arbitrarily stop the translation.

-I covered the suspected causes and solutions for this problem in a separate post, so please refer to that post.
+I have covered the potential causes and solutions for this issue in a separate post, so please refer to that article.

-The prompt design result from the above steps can be found in the next part.
+The resulting system prompt from the steps above can be found in the next part.

 Further Reading